Anant/Cassandra.Vision/cassandra-analyzer/offline-log-ingester/ingestion.debugging.md

 The tarball is missing the `<archived-dir>/`, so our script thinks that `nodes` is the name of the `<archived-dir>/`.
 Consequently, it's looking for `nodes/nodes/` but can't find it.

 ### Potential Solutions
-- reformat your tarball (i.e., put the `nodes` dir inside a parent directory) and zip it back up, and run script again.
+- Reformat your tarball (i.e., put the `nodes` dir inside a parent directory) and zip it back up, and run script again.
-      E.g.,
+    - The tarball needs to be in the format [described here](./ingestion.tarball-format.md).
+    - In this particular case, you can reformat your tarball doing something like this:
       ```
       # navigate to where your extracted files are
       cd offline-log-ingester/logs-for-client/<client-name>/incident-<incident-id>/tmp